 I passed tons of idle sheep and a small emergency hut standing firmly in the isolated expanse of the highlands.
-Continuing on, Afangi creeped nearer and I had flashbacks to last night.
+Continuing on, Afangi creeped nearer and I'd flashbacks to last night.
 The GPS said it was just up ahead but all I saw was a huge climb with a structure and some antenna up top again.
 To my relief at the base of the climb there is a small complex with a handwritten sign OPID , I turned in.

 I walked inside the tiny motel structure and let out a loud "Hello?".
 A minute later a girl around my age bursted in.
 The first thing I did was ask for food and thankfully she was selling, even though it was not designated as such on my map.

-Her name is Eliza and she is from Reykjavík, spending her summer working in the highlands.
+Her name is Eliza and she's from Reykjavík, spending her summer working in the highlands.
 She usually works back at Hveravellir but had volunteered to stay at Afangi for a few nights.
 I bought a Pepsi, a sandwich and a waffle as we chatted the evening away.
 To my delight they had a jacuzzi so I spent half an hour inside that before camping on the property for the night.

 I woke up early and continued my chat with Eliza.
-I had skyr and a sandwich for breakfast.
+I'd skyr and a sandwich for breakfast.
 Time passed with good conversation and as I made myself ready to leave around 1100h I saw a group of cyclists turning onto the Afangi property.
 It ended up being the 2 french Canadian girls I talked with the night before and their 2 male accomplices.
 They mention they are just stopping in to eat lunch indoors and I asked if they don't mind me joining them.
 They eagerly accept and I'm excited to finally have some more permanent company.

 Once we get on the bikes we had a decent climb right away.
 We continue northward skirting along Lake Blöndulón.
 My new friends told me of their travels in Europe, impossibly long climbs in Romania and a bike across Canada.
 All four are teachers working at a high school together.
 The are huge cycling advocates and even planned excursions for groups of 40+ students in Montreal.